vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ```

 ### `KeyedHasher`
 The keyed hasher computes a digest of the input text and encrypts it with a symmetric key encrypting algorithm, i.e. computes and verifies _Hashed Message Authentication Code - **HMAC**_.
-By default, it uses HMACSHA256 algorithm: SHA256 hashing and AES encryption but this can be changed to any of the constants from `vm.Aspects.Security.Cryptography.Algorithms.KeyedHash`.
+By default, it uses the HMACSHA256 algorithm: SHA256 hashing and AES encryption but this can be changed to any of the constants from `vm.Aspects.Security.Cryptography.Algorithms.KeyedHash`.

-The secret symmetric key is encrypted with asymmetric algorithm (certificate).
+The secret symmetric key is encrypted with the asymmetric algorithm (certificate).
 Retrieving of the key is similar to `EncryptedKeyCipher`: pass the certificate, the logical name, the `IKeyLocationStrategy` and the `IKeyStorage` implementations to retrieve the encrypted key, and using the certificate the hasher will decrypt it.
 You can use the tool KeyFile to export/import/create HMAC keys.

 Here is how to instantiate the hasher which will produce HMACSHA384 hasher: